Start here: you do not have to be a citizen

 Here's the part that changes everything for these families, though: even when the adults aren't eligible, their eligible household members usually still are — most often U.S.-citizen children, who are citizens by birth and qualify regardless of their parents' status.
 That brings us to the section that matters most.

-A "mixed-status" household is one where some members can get SNAP and others can't — for example, two undocumented parents with two U.S.-citizen kids.
+A "mixed-status" household is one where some members can get SNAP and others can't: two undocumented parents with two U.S.-citizen kids, for example.
 The key rule: the eligible members can still receive SNAP.
 You apply on behalf of the people who qualify, and the ones who don't are simply left off the benefit.
 Being undocumented yourself does not disqualify your citizen or qualified-immigrant children.

 The public-charge question — the big fear

 The important caveat: public-charge policy is an area that has shifted before and could shift again, and the details depend on your specific immigration pathway (some categories aren't even subject to a public-charge test at all).
-So while the current rule clearly excludes SNAP, the responsible move before you apply — if you have any immigration application pending or planned — is a quick, free consultation with an immigration legal-aid provider or a Board of Immigration Appeals–accredited representative who can confirm exactly what applies to your status.
+So while the current rule clearly excludes SNAP, if you have any immigration application pending or planned, the responsible move before you apply is a quick, free consultation with an immigration legal-aid provider or a Board of Immigration Appeals–accredited representative who can confirm exactly what applies to your status.
 Don't rely on rumors, a neighbor's story, or a notario; rely on someone qualified to read your actual case.

 Two situations that trip people up